CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ...
 ```

+\newpage
 ### Semantic analysis
 > Semantic analysis (implemented in lib/Sema) is responsible for taking the parsed AST and transforming it into a well-formed, fully-type-checked form of the AST, emitting warnings or errors for semantic problems in the source code.
 Semantic analysis includes type inference and, on success, indicates that it is safe to generate code from the resulting, type-checked AST.

 Source: [swift.org](https://swift.org/swift-compiler/#compiler-architecture)

-From the definition of semantic analysis, we should see fully type checked parsed AST.
-Executing the following command will print it out.
+Second comes the semantic analysis, from the definition of it, we should see fully type checked parsed AST.
+Executing the following command will give us the answer.

 ```bash
 swiftc ./employee.swift -dump-ast
 ```

+In the output all types are resolved and recognised by the compiler, errors no longer appear.

 ```
 // Address protocol with resolved types
 (protocol range=[./employee.swift:3:8 - line:8:1] "Address" <Self : Address> interface type='Address.Protocol' access=public non-resilient requirement signature=<Self>